 How to Make a Smoked Pork Crown Roast

-This recipe all starts with a rack of pork (affiliate link).
+This recipe all starts with a rack of pork.
 This could also be labeled as a pork rib roast.
 This cut typically has 10 to 12 bones and has some incredible flavor.
-It’s the pork equivalent of a prime rib roast.
+It's the pork equivalent of a prime rib roast.

-I like buying the rack of pork from Snake River Farms because it is already frenched.
-You can certainly french the rack of pork on your own, but I’d rather trust a butcher to do it when I’m working with a cut of meat like this.
+I like buying the rack of pork that it is already frenched.
+You can certainly french the rack of pork on your own, but I'd rather trust a butcher to do it when I'm working with a cut of meat like this.

 There are a few things you'll need to make this smoked pork crown roast.

-- A large cast-iron skillet – I use a Lodge 12″ skillet (affiliate link) for this recipe and it works perfectly.
+- A large cast-iron skillet - I use a Lodge 12" skillet for this recipe and it works perfectly.

 - Butchers Twine - This helps the pork hold the crown shape while it's smoking.

-- Meat Trussing Needle (affiliate link)- This allows you to snug up the ends of the roast to one another.
+- Meat Trussing Needle - This allows you to snug up the ends of the roast to one another.
 Super simple to use, and well worth the investment.